What is a Hospital?

 - Hospitals Excel Directory (Excel, 90 KB)

 - Swing Bed Hospital Directory (PDF, 37 KB)

 - Swing Bed Hospital Excel Directory (Excel, 27 KB)

 Hospital Compare, from CMS, provides information on the quality of care provided at hospitals in states and territories throughout the country.
 The site also includes a hospital checklist to help you choose a hospital.

 Quality Check is a service offered by the Joint Commission, a nonprofit organization that evaluates health care quality and safety.
 Look up a hospital by name or location.

-The Leapfrog Group Hospital Survey: Reports from hospitals on progress they have made toward meeting four safety standards established by the Leapfrog Group, a coalition of public and private organizations that purchase health care benefits for their employees.
+The Leapfrog Group Hospital Survey: Reports from hospitals on their progress in safety, quality, and efficiency of care standards established by the Leapfrog Group, a coalition of public and private organizations that purchase health care benefits for their employees.

 Complaints Regarding Wisconsin Health and Residential Care Providers

 The Department of Health Services Division of Quality Assurance is responsible for assuring the health, safety, and welfare of the citizens of Wisconsin.
 If any individual believes that a caregiver, agency, or Department regulated facility has violated State or Federal laws pertaining to regulated entities, that individual has the right to file a complaint.

 Wisconsin Client Rights: Anyone who is receiving services for mental illness, a developmental disability, or substance abuse in the state of Wisconsin has specific rights under Wisconsin Statute 51 (State Alcohol, Drug Abuse, Developmental Disability and Mental Health Act) subsections 51.61 and 51.30.